Hoberman mechanism: Kinematic theory

 For parameters {r_{1},r_{2},α}, this equation of the coupler curve follows the equation for a straight line (y = mx).
 Because the two angulated rods that make up a Hoberman mechanism are identical, they have the same r_{1} and r_{2} values and thus the same coupler curve.

 A pair of PRRP linkages that share a coupler curve at a common coupler point have a single degree of freedom, which is why the Hoberman mechanism has a single degree of freedom.
-The motion that the Hoberman mechanism produces is radial motion, even though it looks like linear motion, because the motion follows the coupler curve, which is a radial strait line.
+The motion that the Hoberman mechanism produces is radial motion, even though it looks like linear motion, because the motion follows the coupler curve, which is a radial straight line.

 The mobility formula for a single degree of freedom M = 3(n – 1) – 2j, where M is the degrees of freedom, n is the number of moving elements, and j is the number of joints, predicts that a Hoberman mechanism of 12 bars and 18 joints would have −3 degrees of freedom.
 That makes the Hoberman mechanism a over-constrained mechanism because all Hoberman mechanisms have a single degree of freedom.